 Automatic Laurent Series Expansions

 Sufficiently nice complex-valued functions admit Laurent series expansions, which can be computed symbolically.
 This is an important feature in Computer Algebra Systems like Mathematica that can be used to e.g. compute limits and complex residues.
 In this Master’s thesis project, a procedure is developed that computes such Laurent series inside the proof assistant Isabelle/HOL to aid the user by automatically proving limits, residues, and reasoning about poles.

 Clone Detection in Isabelle Theories

-Duplicate code segments, or “clones,” typically arise when developers simply copy & paste existing code to form the basis of new code.
-This practice complicates maintenance, because each bug fix in one such segment must normally be replicated in the other similar segments.
-The goal of this project is to develop a tool to detect clones in Isabelle theories.
-The tool should be developed as a frontend to an existing clone detection framework, such as ConQAT and JCCD.
+Duplicate code segments, or “clones,” typically arise when developers copy & paste existing code to form the basis of new code.
+While occasionally helpful, clones can complicate maintenance drastically, and often indicate a code quality issues.
+The goal of this project is to develop a tool to detect clones in formal Isabelle theories.
+The tool should be developed as a frontend to an existing clone detection framework, such as Moss or JCCD.

 Efficient Algorithms and Data Structures in Isabelle/HOL